 If you would like me to evaluate your claim, I can offer you the best information if you download my Georgia Social Security new client questionnaire, fill it out as best you can, and fax the completed form to me at 770-393-0240.

 If you would prefer to call, my office number is 770-393-4985.
-If I am not available, you should ask to speak to my paralegal Kathy Presley, who I have trained to gather the information I will need so that our conversation can be useful for both of us.
+If I am not available, you should ask to speak to my paralegal Mya Badger, who I have trained to gather the information I will need so that our conversation can be useful for both of us.
 You can also e-mail me to let me know about your case.

 Here is what I look for when I decide whether to accept a case in my office:

 is there a firm diagnosis regarding your medical or psychological condition?
 It is okay if there are multiple diagnoses, but I find that judges like to see some level of certainty with regard to what is wrong with you

 - do you have a steady, on-going record of medical treatment?

 - do you have a solid job history prior to becoming disabled?